GiorgioCitterio/MemoryMAUI/README.md

 - <a  href="#gifs">Video Of The App</a>

 ## Overview
-Memory MAUI è un gioco del memory disponibile per le piattaforme Android e Windows.
-Il gioco offre tre livelli di difficoltà: facile, medio e difficile.
-Oltre ai livelli di difficoltà, il gioco supporta anche la memorizzazione dei risultati e la riproduzione di musica di sottofondo.
-Inoltre, sono disponibili quattro diversi temi per personalizzare l'aspetto del gioco.
+Memory MAUI is a memory game available for Android and Windows platforms.
+The game offers three difficulty levels: easy, medium, and hard.
+In addition to the difficulty levels, the game also supports storing the results and playing background music.
+Furthermore, there are four different themes available to customize the game's appearance.

+## Gameplay
+1. Launch the Memory Game app on your device.
+2. Select the desired difficulty level: Easy, Medium, or Difficult.
+3. The game grid will be displayed, consisting of face-down cards.
+4. Tap on a card to flip it and reveal the image.
+5. Tap on a second card to flip it as well.
+6. If the two flipped cards match, they will remain face-up.
+7. If the two flipped cards do not match, they will be flipped back face-down.
+8. Continue flipping cards and trying to find matching pairs until all pairs have been found.
+9. The game ends when all pairs have been successfully matched.
+10. Your score and time will be recorded and displayed at the end of the game.

+## Features
+1. Difficulty Levels: The game offers three difficulty levels to cater to different skill levels - Easy, Medium, and Difficult.
+Each level has a different grid size and card complexity.
+2. Result Storage: The game keeps track of the player's scores and times for each difficulty level.
+This allows players to track their progress and aim for better performance in subsequent sessions.
+3. Background Music: Enjoy playing the game with background music to enhance the gaming atmosphere.
+The game provides four different themes to choose from, allowing you to personalize your gaming experience.
+4. Theme Selection: Customize the appearance of the game by selecting one of the available themes.
+Choose a theme that suits your preferences and adds a visually pleasing touch to the game.
+5. Score and Timer Display: During gameplay, the game displays your current score and elapsed time.
+This allows you to track your performance and challenge yourself to improve with each playthrough.

+## Supported Platforms
+- Windows
+- Android

 ## System Requirements
-Android device running Android OS (version 9 or higher)
+- Android: Requires an Android device running Android OS version 9 or higher.
+- Windows: Requires a Windows PC with Windows OS version 10 or higher.

 ## Installation
-To install the Weather Forecast App on your Android device, follow [this guide](https://github.com/GiorgioCitterio/MemoryMAUI/wiki).
+To install Memory game on your Android device, follow [this guide](https://github.com/GiorgioCitterio/MemoryMAUI/wiki).

-### Platforms:
-- Windows
-- Android
----
+## Credits
+- The Memory Game app was developed using C# and the .NET framework.
+- Special thanks to [contributors] for their contributions to the game.

-### .NET MAUI Version:
+## .NET MAUI Version:
-- The project was developed using [.NET MAUI 6](https://learn.microsoft.com/en-us/dotnet/maui/what-is-maui?view=net-maui-6.0).
+The project was developed using [.NET MAUI 6](https://learn.microsoft.com/en-us/dotnet/maui/what-is-maui?view=net-maui-6.0), which provides the latest features and improvements for building cross-platform apps.

----
-### NuGet Packages:
+## NuGet Packages
+The project utilizes the following NuGet packages:
-- **Plugin.Maui.Audio**: Used for playing music within the app.
+- Plugin.Maui.Audio: Used for playing background music within the app.
-- **sqlite-net-pc**: Used for SQLite database.
+- sqlite-net-pc: Used for handling the SQLite database in the app.
-- **SQLitePCLRaw.bundle_green**: Used for SQLite database.
+- SQLitePCLRaw.bundle_green: Used for SQLite database support.

----
-Changes/Features to Add:
+## Changes/Features to Add:
 - [x] SQLite database
 - [x] Markdown
 - [x] Android